BeeancaX/weather-elasticsearch/README.md

 Ebrasu Bianca-Ana
 1. Project Overview

 The Weather and Pollution Data Monitoring project aims to provide weather information and pollution index data through a user-friendly web application.
-This project uses MySQL, Java Spring Boot, and RESTful APIs to store, retrieve, and present weather and pollution data.
+This project uses Elasticsearch, Java Spring Boot, and RESTful APIs to store, retrieve, and present weather and pollution data.

 2. Project Components

-2.1	MySQL Database
+2.1	ElasticSearch
-A MySQL database is employed to store both weather and pollution data efficiently.
-It offers a structured and scalable approach to manage large volumes of data.
+1. Elasticsearch
+Elasticsearch is will be the database used for data storage, search, and analysis.
 2.2	Java Spring Boot
 The Spring Boot framework is used to build the back-end of the project.
 It simplifies the development of robust, scalable, and RESTful web services.
 2.3	RESTful API